-Summertime is almost upon us, and that means the start of wedding season!
+Summertime is upon us, and that means the start of wedding season!
 Whether you’re a hopeless romantic who cried watching 27 Dresses, a distant relative of the bride, the maid of honor, or are just there for the food, it’s always fun to be a wedding guest.

-We’ve put together outfits suitable for some of the most common dress codes found at summer weddings as well as suggestions about where to purchase that perfect wedding guest outfit.
-It’s the bride’s day, of course, but it sure doesn’t hurt to be the second most well-dressed gal at the reception!
+Today we’ve put together outfits suitable for some of the most common dress codes found at summer weddings as well as suggestions about where to purchase that perfect wedding guest outfit.
+(For more tips on being the perfect wedding guest, see our guide here!)

 Before we get to the outfits though, read on for a few basic guidelines to follow when choosing wedding attire:

 - The Woman in White: It’s okay if your wedding guest dress has a pattern with a white background, but it shouldn’t “read” as white from a distance.
 It’s still best to avoid ivory, cream, and even very pale peach or pink shades.

 - Skip the Clubwear: What works for Saturday night doesn’t necessarily work for a wedding.
 Keep in mind that the bride and groom’s grandparents and other older relatives will likely be in attendance, so skip the skin-tight, low-cut dresses and micro-mini skirts.
 The same goes for daring cut-outs or ultra-low backs.
 A good rule of thumb: your hemline shouldn’t be above your fingertips when your arms are at your sides.

 - Cold Shoulder: Many houses of worship require shoulders to be covered, so make sure to bring along some sort of outerwear if you’re planning on wearing a sleeveless dress.

 Church Wedding Outfit